 Abstract

 Introduction: Trauma is among the leading causes of mortality and morbidity worldwide.
 The selective review of patients’ mortality and morbidity cases is used to improve quality of care through identification of opportunities for improvement (OFI).
 Aims: In this study we aim to address the knowledge gap in machine learning models prediction of OFI in different clinical trauma cohorts.
 Material and Methods: We conducted a registry-based study using all patients in the Karolinska University Hospital trauma registry between 2013-2022 that have undergone review for OFI during a mortality or morbidity conference.
 The learner XGBoost was assessed in its accuracy of predicting OFI using 17 predictors across four predefined trauma cohorts.
 The comparison was based on area under the receiver operating curve (AUC).
-An ANOVA test was conducted to compare difference across cohorts.
+An ANOVA test was conducted to compare the difference in model performance across cohorts.
 Results: The dataset included 8309 patients, with OFI being present in 512 (6%) of cases.
 The models’ prediction accuracy varied between different clinical cohorts, with the highest being "Isolated severe traumatic brain injury" (area under receiver operating curve 0.811) and the lowest "Blunt multisystem without traumatic brain injury" at AUC 0.625.
 The P-value between the different cohorts was < 0.001.
-Conclusions: The machine learning model shows promise for future implementation into a clinical context to predict OFI.
+Conclusions: The machine learning model based on XGBoost shows promise for future implementation into a clinical context to predict OFI.
 Our findings show that although it overall performs well across cohorts, some disparity exists in the model’s accuracy across different cohorts.

 Keywords: Medical Audit, artificial intelligence, trauma care quality improvement